-If we choose the 31st of the month, then the schedule simply won’t run on months with less than 31 days.
-So, how do we select the last day of month?
+If we choose the 31st of the month, then the schedule simply won't run on months with fewer than 31 days.
+So how do we select the last day of month?

-For Looks, we can filter the Look such that it only shows any results on the last day of month, and then tell the schedule to only send out on the last day of the month.
-Here’s how:
+For Looks, we can filter the Look so it only shows any results on the last day of month, and then tell the schedule to only send out on the last day of the month.
+Here is how:

 The custom filter we'll apply here is:

 tomorrow is the first of the month, which is another way of saying

 today is the last day of the month.
 This custom filter will filter out all results, unless today is the last day of the month.

 Because there will only be results on the last day of the month, we can now schedule this Look to go out daily, but only send when there are results: